Atomic-superfluid heat engines controlled by twisted light: Conclusions

 \section{Conclusions}

-In this paper, we have put forward a unified theoretical framework for quantum heat engines powered by a ring-trapped BEC placed in a cavity, by exploiting detuning sweeps of a polaritonic branch.
-In the full three-mode picture, we have diagonalized the linearized Hamiltonian, derived the Hopfield weights, and used quantum Langevin equations to bridge dissipation and fluctuations to thermodynamics.
-Our analysis leads to analytical expressions for work and efficiency along the lower branch.
-Finite-time scenarios were also discussed, which includes adopting shortcuts to adiabaticity.
-Provided both the isentropes are frictionless (via adiabatic shortcuts), the adiabatic strokes transport identical populations between isochores; thus the efficiency remains the same, irrespective of incomplete thermalization.
-Finally, we showed that the adiabatic-elimination approach simplifies the problem for certain values of OAM, allowing for a simpler analytical treatment of the quantum Otto cycle.
-The parameters considered in this work place the proposal within contemporary experimental reach.
-Several extensions are natural -- taking into account the possible effects of measurement backreaction, operation with engineered nonthermal or squeezed reservoirs, as well as the exploration of nonequilibrium signatures in ring geometries.
-Together, these avenues suggest that the cavity-assisted OAM control of ring BECs is a versatile pathway to programmable quantum heat engines with tunable performances.\\
+In this paper, we have put forward a theoretical framework for quantum heat engines powered by a ring-trapped BEC placed in a cavity by exploiting detuning sweeps of a polariton branch.
+To set the stage, we have diagonalized the linearized Hamiltonian, derived the Hopfield weights, and used quantum Langevin equations to bridge dissipation and fluctuations to thermodynamics.
+Our analysis leads to analytical expressions for work and efficiency along the lower polariton branch.
+Finite-time scenarios were also discussed which includes adopting shortcuts to adiabaticity.
+Provided both the isentropes are frictionless (via adiabatic shortcuts), the adiabatic strokes transport identical populations between the isochores; thus the efficiency remains the same, irrespective of incomplete thermalization.
+The parameters considered in this work suggest that the proposal may be compatible with current experimental capabilities, although its full realization will require further investigation.
+Several natural extensions remain open, including the role of measurement backaction and the exploration of nonequilibrium signatures in ring-trapped BECs beyond the optomechanical linearization studied here.
+Taken together, these directions indicate that cavity-assisted OAM control of ring-trapped BECs could, at least in principle, offer a route to tunable heat-engine behavior, motivating future experimental and theoretical studies.\\

-\textbf{Acknowledgements:} We thank Sarmad Maqsood for assistance with preparing the schematic figure.
+\textbf{Acknowledgements:} We are grateful to the anonymous referees for several insightful comments and suggestions which have substantially improved the paper.
+We are also thankful to Himadri Shekhar Dhar, Rahul Gupta, and Harsh Sharma for their interest in this work.
 A.G. gratefully acknowledges stimulating discussions with Jasleen Kaur and Sushanta Dattagupta on quantum heat engines.
 M.B. thanks the Air Force Office of Scientific Research (AFOSR) (FA9550-23-1-0259) for support.

 \begin{widetext}